F. Neil Morris

 Founder & President

-Neil founded Personal Due Diligence (PDD) in 2012 to work with parents and their children to develop and execute labour- and global market business cases based on deep market intelligence for purposes of purchasing higher education intended to secure work.
-Each business case includes a fallback position.
-The process can last up to a year or longer whether it applies to finding a first job or resuming an existing career.
+PDD works with parents and their children to develop and execute labour- and global market business cases for purposes of purchasing higher education intended to secure employment.
+These arguments are based on deep market intelligence and each includes a fallback position.
+The process can last up to a year or longer whether it applies to finding a first job or resuming a career.